JamshedAli18/Energy-Consumption-Regression/README.md

 ## Files

-- `energy_data.csv`: Dataset used for the analysis.
+- `ENB2012.csv`: Dataset used for the analysis.
 - `linear_regression.py`: Python script containing the linear regression model and evaluation.

 ## Instructions